EthanArvizo/EthanArvizo/README.md

 👋 Hi, I'm Ethan Arvizo
-Aspiring Junior Java Developer | Open to New Opportunities

 I recently graduated from an intensive Java Development Bootcamp at Merit America, specializing in Backend Java Development.
 Passionate about creating efficient and scalable solutions, I bring hands-on experience with key technologies in the Java ecosystem.